Creating Digital Rule of Law

 “The cost of doing nothing is nothing short of democracy’s end.”
 [15 Joan Donovan]

-If we fail to sort out data rights and digital civil rights now, none of our other rights as free self-governing people will survive.
+If we fail to sort out data rights and digital civil rights, none of our other rights as free self-governing people will survive.
 The unstoppable transition into an age of merged and pervasive digital technologies will slowly and fundamentally alter what it means to be human.
 We will lose this final revolution and our free will as free-thinking people.

 Controlling Data May Be The Only Solution